CookieComputing/muscala/README.md

 as the primary means of testing code components.
 While I will accept the standard JUnit-style test (ScalaTest does support a variety of test suite styles), I prefer tested code as property checks.
-There are occasions where table-driven tests may needed, and those are totally fine!
+There are occasions where table-driven tests may be needed, and those are totally fine!

 ## License
 This project is under the MIT License, please look at the license for more